saucelabs-training/automation-best-practices/automated-atomic-tests/ATOMIC-TESTS.md

 Let's quickly explore the software that we will test.

+1. Download Edge browser (our demo app is not working correctly in chrome)
-1. Open the demo app at `https://www.saucedemo.com/v1`
+2. Open the demo app at `https://www.saucedemo.com/v1`
-2. Try a login (the login works by setting session storage)
+3. Try a login (the login works by setting session storage)
-3. Try to add a product
+4. Try to add a product

 ## Automated atomic tests